jeffbinder/visions-and-revisions/README.md

 ## Changing the author

-The finetuned model also incorporates information about the authors of the poem it is trained on.
+The finetuned model also incorporates information about the authors of the poems it is trained on.
 Based on this, it is possible to give the program hints about the author of a poem as well as the title.

 For example, here is the first stanza of "I Wandered Lonely as a Cloud" by William Wordsworth: